kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(j\) *Hazard area surveillance and clearance plan.* A launch operator must implement a plan that defines the process for ensuring that any unauthorized persons, ships, trains, aircraft or other vehicles are not within any hazard areas identified by the flight safety analysis or the ground safety analysis.
 In the plan, the launch operator must—

-\(1\) List each hazard area that requires surveillance under §§417.107 and 417.223;
+\(1\) List each hazard area that requires surveillance under §[[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]] and 417.223;

-\(2\) Describe how the launch operator will provide for day-of-flight surveillance of the flight hazard area to ensure that the presence of any member of the public in or near a flight hazard area is consistent with flight commit criteria developed for each launch as required by §417.113;
+\(2\) Describe how the launch operator will provide for day-of-flight surveillance of the flight hazard area to ensure that the presence of any member of the public in or near a flight hazard area is consistent with flight commit criteria developed for each launch as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]];

 \(3\) Verify the accuracy of any radar or other equipment used for hazard area surveillance and account for any inaccuracies in the surveillance system when enforcing the flight commit criteria;